NationalSecurityAgency/timely/source/includes/_server.md

 To deploy Timely with a running Accumulo instance you will need to modify the `conf/timely.properties file appropriately.
 Then copy the `lib/timely-server.jar` file to your Accumulo tablet servers.
 Finally, launch Timely using the `bin/timely-server.sh` script.

+## SSL Setup

+To user Timely, both Timely and Grafana will need to use SSL certificates.
+Grafana requires a PEM encoded certificate file and an un-encrypted PEM private key file.
+Timely requires a PEM encoded certificate file and a PKCS#8 encoded private key file.
+Timely supports private keys with and without a password, just comment out the `timely.ssl.key.pass` property if there is no password for your private key.

+### Creating your own SSL keys and certificates

+There are plenty of resources on the Internet for doing this.
+This example is taken from instructions in the Accumulo [user manual](http://accumulo.apache.org/1.7/accumulo_user_manual#_generate_a_certificate_keystore_per_host).

+#### Create your Certificate Authority

+Create a private key

+`openssl genrsa -des3 -out CA.key 4096`

+Create a certificate request using the private key

+`openssl req -x509 -new -key CA.key -days 365 -out CA.pem`

+#### Create your SSL material for Grafana

+Create the private key for the Grafana server

+`openssl genrsa -out grafana.key 4096`

+Generate a certificate signing request (CSR) with our Grafana private key

+`openssl req -new -key grafana.key -out grafana.csr`

+Use the CSR and the CA to create a certificate for the server (a reply to the CSR)

+`openssl x509 -req -in grafana.csr -CA CA.pem -CAkey CA.key -CAcreateserial -out grafana.crt -days 365`

+#### Create your SSL material for Timely

+Create the private key for the Grafana server

+`openssl genrsa -out timely.key 4096`

+Generate a certificate signing request (CSR) with our Grafana private key

+`openssl req -new -key timely.key -out timely.csr`

+Use the CSR and the CA to create a certificate for the server (a reply to the CSR)

+`openssl x509 -req -in timely.csr -CA CA.pem -CAkey CA.key -CAcreateserial -out timely.crt -days 365`

+Convert the private key to pkcs#8 format

+`openssl pkcs8 -topk8 -inform PEM -outform PEM -in timely.key -out timely-pkcs8.key`

 ## Configuration

 The `NUM_SERVER_THREADS` variable in the `timely-server.sh` script controls how many threads are used in the Netty event group for TCP and HTTP operations.
 The TCP and HTTP groups use a different event group, so if you set the value to 8, then you will have 8 threads for TCP operations and 8 threads for HTTP operations.
 The properties file in the `conf` directory supports the following properties: